pymedphys/pymedphys/docs/developer/documentation.rst

 This documentation site uses a toolbox called Sphinx.
 This particular document aims to help contributors to improve the PyMedPhys documentation.

-It presumes you have gone through the base contributing documentation.
+We recommend that you first read the `recommended setup for contribution`_ and `file structure`_ documentation pages before you proceed..

+.. _`recommended setup for contribution`: /developer/contributing.html
+.. _`file structure`: /developer/file-structure.html

 Prerequisites
 -------------
-To work on the documentation on your machine you will need the following extra libraries installed:
+You can install all of the additional dependencies required to edit the PyMedPhys documentation by running the following command in your terminal:

 .. code:: bash

-    pip install sphinx sphinx-autobuild numpydoc sphinx_rtd_theme
+    pip install -e .[docs]

+NB: these packages are not installed if you only run ``pip install -e .`` or ``conda install pymedphys``.

 Starting a live update documentation server